Slow Cooked Pulled Beef Tacos

 5. Rest and Pull

-Remove the pot from the heat and allow the beef to rest uncovered for 30–45 minutes.
+Remove the pot from the heat, take out the beef and allow to rest uncovered for 30–45 minutes.

 Use two forks to shred the beef into bite-sized pieces.
 Transfer the beef back into the pot and stir with the remaining sauce.